lucasbarreto-dev/Trybesmith/README.md

 # <strong> Trybesmith </strong>

-<p> An API to manage a store of ancient items.
-I've used Typescript and Node.js to implement a CRUD and authentication with JWT. </p>
+<p>This is a project I developed during my back-end development learning.
+It's a simple CRUD API written in Typescript using JWT authentication.</p>

+<p>It manages a store of ancient items.</p>

 <br />